Bhagavad Gita Chapter 18 Verse 74 Meaning

 What is the main idea of Bhagavad Gita 18.74?

 Sanjaya said, Thus, I have heard this wonderful dialogue between Krishna and the high-souled Arjuna, which causes one's hair to stand on end.
-This verse emphasizes liberation with clarity and purpose.
+Situated within the chapter on Liberation Through Renunciation, this verse contributes to the Gita's exploration of liberation and its relationship to...

 How can I apply Bhagavad Gita 18.74 in daily life?